firstdraft/guides/nouns-verbs-and-grammar.md

 In this case, it is saying: "Hey, friend — there's no method called 'swapcase' for 7, which is an integer.
 Sorry."
 Fair enough.

-The bottomline is: at all times as you are writing Ruby, you should be thinking: **What class of object do I have to work with?** **What methods am I allowed to call on this kind of object?** Then, the syntax itself is simple — `object.method`!
+The bottomline is: at all times as you are writing Ruby, you should be thinking: **What class of object do I have to work with?** **What methods am I allowed to call on this kind of object?** Then, the syntax itself is simple — `my_object.cool_method`!

 ## Arguments